 'Why?' you ask?
-Well, if you're not someone that struggles with this very thing, then it might be tough to empathise with, but the desire to 'prove' yourself worthy most likely stems from the fact that, in the grand scheme of things, women have only fairly recently been ingratiated into the workplace.
-A factor that the authors deduced to play a huge role in women’s decisions to not ask for an extension was rooted in their belief that asking for more time would make them appear less competent than their male counterparts.
+Well, if you're not someone who struggles with this very thing, then it might be tough to empathise with, but the desire to 'prove' yourself worthy most likely stems from the fact that, in the grand scheme of things, women have only fairly recently been ingratiated into the workplace.
+The authors of the study deduced that one factor which played a huge role in women’s decisions not to ask for an extension was rooted in their belief that asking for more time would make them appear less competent than their male counterparts.

 One of the most profound causes of our lack of delegation can be chalked down to the fear of being a burden — a fear we spend most of our lives trying to unlearn.
 "Women are less likely to ask for more time to complete their tasks because they hold stronger beliefs that they will be penalised for these requests and worry more about burdening others," the report stated.
 Employers can also be guilty of propagating perceived resource scarcity, particularly during difficult times like the pandemic, which in turn manifests in a hustle culture where employees are guilted into feeling like the business' success rests solely on our overworked shoulders (even if it absolutely does not).

-So, what can we do about time stress?
-The study’s authors suggested some helpful tips for women to challenge these tendencies that lead to internal pressure, including asking for more time when a deadline was flexible.
+So what can we do about time stress?
+The study’s authors suggested some helpful tips for women to challenge these tendencies that lead to internal pressure, including asking for more time when a deadline is flexible.

 Managers were also encouraged to put forward formal policies that promoted deadline extension requests, making it easier for workers to ask for more time to accomplish their tasks without the stigma of disrupting the greater workflow.